canonical/certification-docs/Self-Test_Guide-16.04.rst

 ===============================

-You can run certification tests without submitting them to C3; however, if you want to make the results available publicly, you need a C3 account. *If you do not have an account for your company on the private certification web site, please contact your account manager who will work with the Server Certification Team to establish the account.*
+You can run certification tests without submitting them to C3; however, if you want to publicly certify the system publicly, you need a C3 account. *If you do not have an account for your company on the private certification web site, or if you do not have access to your company's account, please contact your Technical Partner Manager, who will work with the Server Certification Team to establish the account.*

 In order to upload test results to C3, you need to create a hardware entry for the system which you will be certifying.
 You can put off creating the C3 entry until after the test, although doing it before testing is usually preferable.
 If you don't plan to submit the results, you should not create a C3 entry for the machine.
-If the specific machine you're testing already has a C3 entry, you should *not* create a new one.
+If the specific machine or configuration you're testing already has a C3 entry, you should *not* create a new one.
 To create an entry you can go directly to:

 https://certification.canonical.com/hardware/create-system

-If you have problems accessing this site, contact your account manager.
+If you have problems accessing this site, contact your Technical Parner Manager.

 .. image:: images/hardware-creation-flowchart-landscape.png
            :alt: This flowchart outlines the steps necessary to create